hpc-uk/hpcuk-website/rse/2019-08-06_HPCRSEMeetingNotes.md

    - Question about portability of CASTEP licence
       + Licence is for source so you can run on any system with an Academic licence

-   - Also been looking at running rsearch software in the commercial cloud
+   - Also been looking at running research software in the commercial cloud
       + Attended the RSE Summit organised by MS in Brussels
       + One of the outcomes was the Research Software Reactor: [https://github.com/research-software-reactor](https://github.com/research-software-reactor)
       + Provide one-click blueprints to allow researchers to run in the commercial cloud (Azure at the moment)